 Non-profit or industry sector

-• Take advantage of advising at the UCSC Career Center and throughout the university.
+- Take advantage of advising at the UCSC Career Center and throughout the university.
 Go to Career Fairs and professional development workshops.
-Check the Calendar for relevant events.
+Check Handshake for relevant events.